Chapter 0 of 11

 By the time you finish this playbook, you'll have transformed your scrappy traction into a systematic growth engine.
 You'll have:

-• A Growth System Architecture: A visual map of your growth loops—how acquisition, retention, and monetization reinforce each other.
+• A Growth System Architecture: A visual map of your growth loops--how acquisition, retention, and monetization reinforce each other.
+Not a static diagram, but a living document that guides daily prioritization decisions.

-• Optimized Conversion Funnels: Scientific understanding of where users drop off and how to fix it.
+• Optimized Conversion Funnels: Scientific understanding of where users drop off and how to fix it, backed by statistically valid experiments rather than gut instinct.

-• Scalable Acquisition: Attribution models and channel strategies that maintain efficiency at scale.
+• Scalable Acquisition: Attribution models and channel strategies that maintain efficiency at scale, with a clear understanding of channel saturation curves and marginal ROI.

-• Infrastructure & Team Plans: Blueprints for scaling your tech and your organization without breaking.
+• Infrastructure & Team Plans: Blueprints for scaling your tech and your organization without breaking--including when to migrate architectures, how to structure autonomous teams, and what processes to document.

-• Hypergrowth Readiness Score: A clear assessment of whether you're ready for the next stage.
+• Hypergrowth Readiness Score: A clear assessment of whether you're ready for the next stage, with specific remediation plans for any gaps.

 The Playbook Structure